louis-lau/DuckyAPI/README.md

 ![Swagger API documentation screenshot](docs/images/swagger.png)

 ## Task queue
-Any created background tasks and their progress can be viewed on http://localhost:3000/arena with basicauth if you've enabled this in the configuration.
-Removing an entire domain or suspending a user will trigger a background task.
+Any created background tasks and their progress can be viewed on http://localhost:3000/queues with basicauth if you've enabled this in the configuration.
+Removing a domain or suspending a user will trigger a background task to execute mass changes.